mschreie/hpe_oneview_ansible_workshop/exercises/getting_started_with_hpe_oneview.md

   oneview_username: '{{ username }}'
 ```
 <br>
-### Step 4 : Create HPE OneView Credentials
+### Step 4 : Create HPE OneView Credential

-One the new Credentials type is added, we can create HPE OneView Credentials to be use
+As soon as the new Credential type is added, we can create the HPE OneView Credential to be used later.

 ![Create_One_View Credentials](/images/create-oneview-creds.png)